British leader Boris Johnson's Conservatives to win majority in Parliament, exit poll shows | The Japan Times

 The exit poll was produced by three broadcasters — the BBC, ITV and Sky — who teamed up to jointly produce similar surveys in the last three elections, held in 2010, 2015 and 2017.

-Johnson’s strategy was to breach Labour’s so called “Red Wall” of seats across the Brexit-supporting areas of the Midlands and northern England where he cast his political opponents as the out-of-touch enemies of Brexit.
+Johnson’s strategy was to breach Labour’s “Red Wall” of seats across the Brexit-supporting areas of the Midlands and northern England where he cast his political opponents as the out-of-touch enemies of Brexit.

-After Jan.
-31 Britain will enter a transition period during which it will negotiate a new relationship with the EU.